-There are no field adjustments to be made to the SOGAV 36.
+There are no field adjustments to the SOGAV valve.

 After installation, pressurize the gas manifold system (preferably with air or inert gas) and check for leaks around all valves and all interface flanges, by brushing on a soap and water solution.